 Supplementary Materials A: Disease Module Details

-The following subsections present data sources, structural diagram, and validation plots for each condition.
+The following subsections present data sources, structural diagrams, and validation plots for each condition.

 Model structure

-Figure A-1 is a ‘birds-eye’ diagrammatic presentation of all the relationships modeled between risk factors and conditions (i.e., CHD and stroke in the present IMPACT NCD Japan), as described in the above sections.
+Figure A-1 is a ‘birds-eye’ diagrammatic presentation of all the relationships modelled between risk factors and conditions (i.e., CHD and stroke in the present IMPACT NCD Japan), as described in the above sections.
 Note that IMPACTNCD-JPN and, consequently, the plot below include two exposures that we haven't described so far because they were irrelevant to this study.
 These are antidiabetic medication (Med_DM) and antihypertensive medication (Med_HT) that we use to define two additional diseases, type 2 diabetes mellitus (t2dm) and hypertension (htn) that are also irrelevant to this study.